 How do I access my network files on campus?

-If you log into a PC in a lab or classroom on campus, you should be able to find your personal network space as the 'I:' drive.
-If you are logging in from a Mac you will see a network share in Finder called "‹User› on Student/Netapp Filer" where ‹user› is your username.
+If you log into a UNCP computer in an office, lab or classroom on campus, you should be able to find your personal network space as the 'I:' drive.
+If you are logging in from a Mac, you will see a network share in Finder called "‹User› on Student/Netapp Filer" where ‹user› is your username.

 How do I access my network files remotely?